m-gagne/Tutorial--Windows-Azure--Ruby-on-Rails--Capistrano-3---PostgreSQL/tutorial.md

 ### Sample App

-I recommend cloning [this sample app](https://github.com/m-gagne/ror-azure-demo) for a few reasons.
+I recommend forking & cloning [this sample app](https://github.com/m-gagne/ror-azure-demo) for a few reasons.

 * First if you don't yet have a Ruby on Rails app you can simply deploy this one
 * Second, it will make it easier to copy configuration files into your own application once you know how it works